 After a day carving turns, treat your muscles to a Mountain Recovery Massage at The Landing Lake Tahoe Resort & Spa, where therapists customize the treatment to each guest’s needs, resulting in a session that is more interactive, incorporating stretching and movement.
 For a romantic escape, enjoy private soaking tubs before your couples massage at Double Eagle Resort and Spa, in the mountain-ringed village of June Lake.
 Truly decadent?
 The split of champagne you can share after your massage.

-At Ritz-Carlton, Lake Tahoe, try blending your choice of aromatherapy salt blends with your favorite essential oil, then have your therapist use it during a Cabin Couples Massage, a romantic spa suite that feels like your own cozy cabin in the woods.
+At Ritz-Carlton, Lake Tahoe, try blending your choice of aromatherapy salt blends with your favorite essential oil, then have your therapist use it during a Tranquility for Two Massage, a romantic spa experience that feels as transportive as it does rejuvenating.
 Try a yoga class indoors at Granlibakken Conference Center & Lodge, in Tahoe City.

 For an over-the-top experience, take a spin over epic peaks and gorgeous Lake Tahoe with Reno Tahoe Helicopters (book flights out of Lake Tahoe Airport).
 Prefer to stay grounded?
 Ski or ride with Olympic gold medalist Jonny Moseley at Palisades Tahoe.